Lunexa-AI/right-line/docs/project/MVP_TASK_LIST.md

 -   [ ] SSE emits `meta`, `token`, `citation`, `warning`, `final`; errors include `trace_id`.
 -   [ ] PII redaction on traces; audit fields stored (who, when, sources, hashes).
 -   [ ] CI golden set stable; load/chaos tests pass; canary/shadow plan documented.

+---

+## Pre-flight Checklist (Final Review)
+- **TDD is Mandatory**: Is there a unit test for every node and a new entry in the Golden Set for every major capability?
+- **Clean Code**: Is the code self-documenting?
+Are SOLID/DRY/KISS principles followed?
+- **Async by Default**: Are all I/O operations non-blocking (`async`)?
+- **Config & Secrets**: Is all configuration loaded from the environment via Pydantic Settings?
+Are secrets handled securely?
+- **Dependencies**: Are all dependencies pinned in `pyproject.toml`?
+Have they been scanned for vulnerabilities?
+- **Observability**: Is every step of the agentic process traced in LangSmith with proper metadata?